PolymerLabs/arcs/README.md

 ## Git Setup

-You may also find it helpful to have sigh lint and type check your work locally before you commit it.
-To do this, you can setup git to run presubmit checks
+You may also find it helpful to have run our presubmit checks locally before you push your commits.
+To do this, you can setup git to run these checks using:
-using:

 ```
 $ git config core.hooksPath tools/hooks